 Tiffany is co-chair of MoFo’s global Litigation Department and is the former co-chair of the firm’s Class Actions & Mass Torts Practice Group.
-Clients seek out Tiffany for her experience and successful track record in defending clients in consumer class actions in a broad range of industries.
-She has advised extensively on Telephone Consumer Protection Act (TCPA) disputes, as well as matters involving unfair business practices and consumer fraud laws, in courts throughout the United States.
+Clients seek out Tiffany for her successful track record in defending class action claims on behalf of clients in a broad range of industries, including technology, healthcare, and consumer product companies.
+She represents numerous Fortune 500 companies in high-stakes litigation involving privacy and marketing claims in courts throughout the United States.
+Her practice includes leading class actions at the cutting edge of privacy law, including claims involving data security and biometric information.
+She also has advised extensively on Telephone Consumer Protection Act (TCPA) matters, as well as cases involving unfair business practice claims and consumer advertising issues.

-Tiffany was recently recognized by BTI Consulting Group as one of a small group of attorneys nationwide who represent the “absolute best of the best” in the area of client service.
+The Daily Journal recently named Tiffany as one of the 2021 “Top Women Lawyers” in California, and Chambers USA ranked her in commercial litigation and retail, while Legal 500 recommended her in marketing and advertising.
+BTI Consulting Group has recognized Tiffany as one of a small group of attorneys nationwide who represent the “absolute best of the best” in the area of client service.
 Her clients include leaders in the technology, healthcare, financial services, and retail sectors.

-She is a former editor, and frequent contributor, to the Morrison & Foerster’s Class Dismissed blog and a contributing editor of the TCPA Report section of MoFo’s Financial Services Quarterly Report.
+She is a former editor of, and frequent contributor to, the Morrison & Foerster’s Class Dismissed blog and a contributing editor of the TCPA Report section of MoFo’s Financial Services Quarterly Report.
 As a thought leader, Tiffany often speaks to groups of industry peers about key developments in class action privacy litigation.

 Because she is committed to the firm’s pro bono program, Tiffany works on diverse matters in that arena, including representing numerous clients in connection with guardianship proceedings and immigration proceedings for children.

 Tiffany earned her B.A. from the University of California, Berkeley with high honors and was a member of Phi Beta Kappa.
-She received her J.D. from the University of California, Boalt Hall School of Law in 2000, where she was Editor-in-Chief of the Asian Law Journal.
+In 2000, she received her J.D. from the University of California, Boalt Hall School of Law, where she was editor-in-chief of the Asian Law Journal.
 From 2000 to 2001, she was a judicial clerk for the Honorable Marian Blank Horn of the United States Court of Federal Claims and also served as a judicial clerk for the Honorable Susan R. Bolton of the United States District Court for the District of Arizona from 2001 to 2002.Show More

 Representing a cloud-based software company in a putative class action filed under the California Consumer Privacy Act, alleging that the company was responsible for a data security incident on its ecommerce platform that resulted in the improper disclosure of consumers’ personal information.